jsmithers/proxmox-temperature/README.md

 # Proxmox Temperature
 These scripts are for enabling temperature reporting on Proxmox hosts.
 This functionality relies on the `lm-sensors` package.
 The `sensors-format` script simplifies the output of the `sensors -j` command to just `{ "cpu.0": "...", ...}`.
+All temperatures are reported in calcius.

 The `enable-temperature-monitor.sh` script performs four operations:
 1. Installs the `lm-sensors` package